TRUE FIRE for baritone and orchestra

 From a recent trip to the US, Kaija had brought back the collected writings of Ralph Waldo Emerson (1803-1882), and we discussed them a lot.
 Emerson’s relationship to the Vedantic corpus made him a natural link to Château de l’âme, which drew directly from that same source.
 However Emerson is his own brand of mysticism, blending an eclectic relationship to ancient traditions and to nature, with a modern, scientific vocabulary.
 His essays are an invitation to a global cosmology that has multiple possible entry points in different cultures, different ways of inhabiting the world and interacting with the forces of nature.
 Emerson became quite naturally the overarching voice of the piece, under the guise of three exalted yet speculative ‘propositions’ that frame the other texts and give the work its title.

 This allowed for us to expand the idea I was then developing – which had drifted from Levantine cuisine to an intertwining of Israeli and Palestinian poets – to address a broader spectrum of fragmented realities, that could be firmly held together by Emerson’s mystical Over-Soul.
-Holding on to the impulse of featuring the voice of Mahmoud Darwish, I suggested poems by Seamus Heaney, whom I had been reading a lot in the wake of his passing in 2013.
-Juxtaposed by translation into the unifying English language, Darwish’s “The last train has stopped” and Heaney’s “The First Words” seemed to belong to the same contemporaneous reality, with its trains and newspapers, and to be simultaneously connected and separated by a similar kind of solitude, amid an oddly deserted world.
+The embodied homeland of Mahmoud Darwish, whose text also expands on the opposition between Narcissus and Echo that had been at the heart of my previous choir libretto for Kaija (Écho !, 2007), could itself echo in and be expanded to multiple geographical and cultural contexts.
+I suggested poems by Seamus Heaney, whom I had been reading a lot in the wake of his passing in 2013.
+Juxtaposed by translation into the unifying English language, Darwish’s “The last train has stopped” and Heaney’s “The First Words” (adapted from a poem by Marin Sorescu) seemed to belong to the same contemporaneous reality, with its trains and newspapers, and discouragement with political oppression, and to be simultaneously connected and separated by a similar kind of solitude, amid an oddly deserted world.
+Every solo song cycle has to find its own impetus to the situational reality of a singer singing alone, and it ought not necessarily be by resorting to Romantic archetypes of heartbroken, cursed loners: maybe a new solution could be found for our century in the collaging of isolated voices, amid a world that in these texts feels eerily unpopulated.

-A few combinations were explored before the collage found its final form, one that would allow the same ‘true fire’ to be glimpsed throughout the insulated realities of a Palestinian man, a Northern Irish Catholic, and a Tewa parent in a reservation.
-Channeled through one voice and one language, without any attempt at musical local color that would exotify them, these realities become one without losing their singularity.
+A few combinations were explored before the collage found its final form, one that would allow the same ‘true fire’ to be glimpsed throughout the insulated realities of a Palestinian man, a Northern Irish Catholic (channeling a Romanian poet under Ceaușescu), and a Tewa parent in a reservation.
+Articulated within one voice and one language, without any attempt at musical local color that would exotify them, these realities become one without losing their singularity.
+True Fire was thus also a laboratory for the multilingual dramaturgies I later developed for Kaija (Innocence, Reconnaissance) and other composers (e.g. Juha T. Koskinen and Diana Syrse), that aimed at giving collage and the multiplicity of voices a linguistic reality that allowed for a finer negotiation of the tension between individuality and polyphony, with the tools of poetry understood as montage.